-Cover 0 is a coverage that’s often played by teams at all levels.
+Cover 0 is man coverage that’s often played by teams at all levels.
 It requires a high level of skill to play effectively.
-Cover 0 is a type of coverage that requires no deep help.
+What is cover 0 defense?

-In this article, we’re going to break down cover 0 and how it’s played across the landscape of football.
+In this article, we’re going to break down cover 0 man coverage and how it’s played across the landscape of football.

 What Is Cover 0?